fernandrone/linelint/README.md

     # set to true to enable this rule
     enable: true

-    # set to true to disable autofix (if enabled globally)
+    # set to true to disable autofix (if it is enabled globally)
     disable-autofix: false

     # will merge with global configuration